-The Law Societies' office in Brussels It was set up by the Law Society of England and Wales, Law Society of Scotland and Law Society of Northern Ireland.
-Its main functions are monitoring the EU policy and legislative developments and representing the profession towards the European institutions.
+The Law Societies' office in Brussels Set up by the Law Society of England and Wales, Law Society of Scotland and Law Society of Northern Ireland.
+Its main functions are monitoring EU policy and legislative developments and representing the profession within European institutions.
 Its website includes a specific section on Brexit.

 Law Firms - blogs & analysis